 - Compare the costs vs. email: A single text message that cost you a nickel to send, with a 98% open-and-read rate, is worth more than thousands of opt-in emails that never get opened.
 Typical opt-in email marketing open-and-read rates are now about 25% or less.
 Engagement rates are down to less than 2%.
 That means for every 100 emails you send, it’s probable that less than 25 of them get opened and read, and less than 2 of them result in a click through back to your website.
 What does it cost you to have your email marketing messages ignored?
 From a cost-per-message-viewed standpoint, text message marketing makes total sense.
 Check out our pricing.

 - Do the math: Suppose only 25% of your customer base opts-in to be part of your text messaging campaign.
 You send out a special offer by text message and include a photo along with the text.
 Let’s say only 1/3 of those people (8% of your total customer base) respond to your offer and make a purchase.
 Multiply that number times your average invoice, and that’s the financial result of your text messaging campaign.
 Will that number impress you?
 It excites big national chains and franchises, and that’s why they do it on a regular basis.

 Q: I’m already on Facebook and Twitter.
 Why do I need text messaging?

 Q: If text message marketing is so great, why do you offer email too?

-A: Because a percentage of your subscriber list will prefer email over texting, and some reserve the text messaging channel strictly for family and friends.
+A: Because a significant percentage of your subscriber list will prefer email over texting, and some reserve the text messaging channel strictly for family and friends.
 Smart marketing practices mandate that you include the widest population possible.
 That’s why our Permisio service also includes email marketing campaign management.
 We have hundreds of colorful graphic-rich templates that you can use to produce very professional messages so that you can maintain contact regardless of their preferred method of communication.

-Q: Why is there a difference in cost between SMS and MMS?
+Q: Why is there a difference in cost between regular texts and multimedia texts?